Mister V (rapper): Biography

 Mister V debuted atop the French SNEP albums chart in May 2017 with his debut album, Double V. His second album, MVP, also reached number-one in early 2020.

 His debut album Double V sold over 21,000 copies in its first week of release.
 It was certified gold on 3 July 2017, with 50,536 albums sold.
 On 7 February 2018 the album was certified platinum, with over 100,000 copies sold.

-In December 2019, he releases a feat with rapper PLK called Jamais, the first single from his second album MVP janvier 2020.
+In December 2019, he released a feat with rapper PLK called Jamais, the first single from his second album MVP janvier 2020.
 In January 2020, he released Gang with Dosseh, which racked up 1.6 million views in 2 days.

-In June 2022, he appears on the ZZCCMXTP Mixtape by KronoMuzik, Pandrezz and Ronare, on the tracks Vodka Rhum Contrex (with Freddy Gladieux) and Captain.
+In June 2022, he appeared on the ZZCCMXTP Mixtape by KronoMuzik, Pandrezz and Ronare, on the tracks Vodka Rhum Contrex (with Freddy Gladieux) and Captain.

 In December 2022, he and his country band Les Jones, formed by Freddy Gladieux and Vincent Tirel, released a four-track country mixtape entitled United States Of Rock.